Skip to main content

 Scott Fournier

-There are several useful tools to help you create a budget while in college.
-Scott Fournier, associate director of student financials at SNHU, said his favorite is the budgeting tool on iGrad, which is available at no cost to SNHU students and alumni.
+There are several useful tools to help you create a budget while in college, according to Scott Fournier, associate director of student financials at SNHU.

 According to the Federal Student Aid, an office of the U.S. Department of Education, choosing the right tool to manage your budget is important.
 Whether it's a spreadsheet, pen and paper or a budgeting app, having an organized way to track income and expenses will help you stay on top of your finances.